 - Yu-Gi-Oh! was liberally sprinkled with shots of characters bound to crosses, from Seto Kaiba to Yami's Dark Magician.

-- Second season of Sailor Moon, as well as the first movie.
+- Happens in the second season of Sailor Moon.
 When Rubeus captures the Inner Seishi, he keeps them partially tucked inside crystal crosses.

 - In an episode of Sailor Moon S, Hotaru is also bound to a cross and attacked by legions of demonic hands in a nightmare sequence.

 - In Fullmetal Alchemist, Greed is tied to a stone crucifix before he's killed.
 In the American translation, Viz alters the stone wreckage into a circular shape to avoid religious complications.

 - In Ch.
 101 Bradley pins Roy on his back with his arms outstretched, and swords driven through his hands to pin him to the ground.
 And they're trying to make him into a "sacrifice" for their giant transmutation circle.
 Yup, no symbolism here...

 - When Al trades his soul back for Ed's arm so Ed can fight, effectively sacrificing himself.
 He's lying on his back when he transmutes, so when the armor body's arms fall limp, they are conveniently splayed out to the sides in keeping with the symbolism.
 When this occurs, Ed is also pinned to a rock by Father in this pose.
 He breaks out of it when his arm returns.
 Best not to hurt Edward Elric's little brother.